 Hand expression of breast milk is a great way to get milk out of your breast without using a breast pump.
-It can be especially helpful with early breast stimulation after birth, if you experience engorgement, increasing your milk supply, or getting your baby interested in latching by putting a drop or two of milk on their lips.
+It can be especially helpful with breast stimulation after birth, engorgement relief, increasing milk supply, and getting your baby interested in latching.

 Massage your breast in a circular motion, working your way all the way around your breast.
-If needed, hold your breast with your hand on opposite side of your body for easy access to your areola and nipple.
+If needed, hold your breast with your opposite hand for easy access to your areola and nipple.
 Your areola is the colored area around your nipple.

-With your hand on the same side of your body as the breast you are expressing, place your thumb and index finger on the outside edge of your areola.
-Your fingers should be directly across from each other as if they were at “12 and 6” or “3 and 9” on a clock.
+Using the hand on the same side as the breast you’re expressing, place your thumb and index finger on the outside edge of your areola.
+Your fingers should be directly across from each other as if they were at “12 and 6” on a clock.